wavecommander/panblog/md/posts/interbrain.md

 ## The Network

 Many of the computers on the Internet have human users who also have I/O with their computer and, therefore, their brain is also accessible via the Internet.
 Indirectly, through many computers and routers and switches and cables and antennas, **your brain is accessible by and can access every other brain connected to the Internet**.
-Important to remember that all of the computers that are not directly controlled by humans also have that indirect access to every brain.
+It is important to remember that all of the computers connected to the Internet that are not directly controlled by humans also have that indirect access to every brain.

-So, we have this massive Inter-network of BPUs; who's sending them data to process across these buses?
+So, we have this massive Inter-network of computers, many of them connected to BPUs via HID buses; who's sending them data to process across these buses?

 Judging by the volume of traffic: TikTok, YouTube, Google, Instagram, Facebook, Twitter, Reddit, etc. **The shareholders and executives of these platforms wield a Godly amount of power, as they have influence over the perception of reality for a significant number of the humans on Earth by influencing what information gets sent to them over the Internet**.